What is Data Science?

 Smart outcomes

-• Automation; improved efficiency, lower costs, elevated productivity
+• Automation: Enhanced efficiency, lower costs, increased productivity

-• Anomaly & Trend Detection; detect threats and risks earlier
+• Anomaly and Trend Detection: Early identification of threats and risks

-• Auto Discovery; gain insights to empower the workforce
+• Auto Discovery: Gaining insights to empower the workforce

-• Catalyst Detection; benchmarking, R&D advanced deeper learning
+• Catalyst Detection: Benchmarking, R&D, advanced deep learning

-• Enrichment Pipeline; drive new opportunities, services, and products
+• Enrichment Pipeline: Fostering new opportunities, services, and products

 Key Barriers to Entry and Challenges in Data Science